raspberrypilearning/quest-seeker/en/step_3.md

 Depending on the type of quest you have chosen, add or create the GameObjects that you will use as collectables, followers, or rewards and position them in your scene.

-Add a Box Collider component to your Item GameObject that is bigger than any other colliders on your Item and check the 'Is Trigger' Box Collider property.
+Add a **Box Collider** component to your Item GameObject that is bigger than any other colliders on your Item and check the **IsTrigger** Box Collider property.

 ![A strip of animated gifs showing a flame effect particle system, a spinning star, and an animated rat.](images/animation-effects.gif)